Olive, can you tell us about your career so far. How did you end up working in extension?

 The SIP discussions have been valuable for informing the identification of opportunities across the sector.
 A Northern Horticulture Extension Network is also forming and will ultimately be a key part of building the conditions and relationships required.

-What are you most looking forward to in your role in 2021?
+What are you most looking forward to in your role?

 Working with our northern horticulture delivery partners, and the industries that they are working with, to respond to the opportunities we have identified and fully realise our collective potential.